Geodesic Models with Convexity Shape Prior: Introduction

-Recently, the constraints from the convexity shape and star convexity were introduced as flexible shape priors.
-Basically, existing image segmentation approaches in conjunction with these shape priors can be loosely categorized as either discrete or continuous types.
+Recently, the convexity and star convexity shape constraints were introduced as flexible priors.
+Existing image segmentation approaches in conjunction with these shape priors can be loosely categorized as either discrete or continuous types.
 In the discrete setting, the convexity prior~\cite{gorelick2016convexity}, the star convexity prior~\cite{veksler2008star}, or geodesic star convexity~\cite{gulshan2010geodesic} are characterized as a regularization term to construct the discrete energy functionals together with image data-driven terms.
-The energy minimization can be addressed by the graph cut algorithm~\cite{boykov2006grapy}.
+The energy minimization can be addressed by the efficient graph cut algorithm~\cite{boykov2006grapy}.
 In~\cite{royer2016convexity,gorelick2017multi}, the convexity prior was incorporated into graph-based segmentation framework to solve multi-region segmentation tasks.
-The hedgehog-like shape prior~\cite{isack2016hedgehog} generalizes the geodesic star convexity constraint~\cite{gorelick2017multi} to enlarge the applicable scope of the original case.
-Isack~\emph{et al.}~\cite{isack2018kconvexity} proposed a flexible k-convexity prior-based segmentation model which allows overlaps between different regions.
-However, these graph-based approaches with convexity constraint did not consider the curvature regularization.
+The hedgehog-like shape prior~\cite{isack2016hedgehog} was introduced to image segmentation as a practical generalization of the star convexity constraints~\cite{veksler2008star,gorelick2017multi}.
+Isack~\emph{et al.}~\cite{isack2018kconvexity} proposed a flexible k-convexity prior-based segmentation model allowing overlaps between different regions.
+However, these graph-based approaches with shape prior constraints did not consider the curvature regularization.